seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Are you, that 'gainst the tenor of my laws
 Are making battle, thus like knights appointed,
 Without my leave and officers of arms?
-By Castor, both shall die.
+By Castor, both shall die. /

 **Palamon**
 / Hold thy word, Theseus.
 We are certainly both traitors, both despisers
 Of thee and of thy goodness.
 I am Palamon,
-That cannot love thee, he that broke thy prison--
+That cannot love thee, he that broke thy prison -
 Think well what that deserves; and this is Arcite,
 A bolder traitor never trod thy ground,
 A falser nev'r seem'd friend.
 This is the man